 Kieran stood.
-“Enough of this gloomy talk.
-Let’s keep moving.
-The sooner we warn Orean, the more time they have to prepare for Unity’s arrival.”
+“Enough of this gloomy talk; let’s keep moving.
+The sooner we warn Orean, the more time they’ll have to prepare for Unity’s arrival.”

 The others pushed themselves to their feet with minimal grumbling.
-Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides, then perched herself on the oanai’s shoulder.
+Maebhe ran to Leihlani and jumped, clambering up the oanai’s sides to perch herself on Leihlani’s shoulder.
 Leihlani let out an amused snort, and together, the group started down the hill.

-The walls of Orean grew larger as they approached, and eventually, even Leihlani had to crane her neck to look up at the battlements.
-Having seen the massive oanai coming down the hill, a line of officers were assembled at the gates to meet them, their red uniforms and caps making them look identical.
+The walls of Orean grew taller as they approached, and eventually, even Leihlani had to crane her neck to look up at the battlements.
+Having seen the massive oanai coming down the hill, a line of officers was already assembled at the gates to meet them, their uniforms and caps making them look identical.
 Only their leader stood apart, his uniform lined with gold accents.
 Kieran had the same one sitting in his closet.

 He waved a salute to the officers as their leader stepped forward.
-The man held a hand up to shield his eyes from the suns and squinted at the group, revealing a round face almost entirely covered in swirling dirin.
+The man held a hand up to shield his eyes from the suns and squinted at the group, his round face almost entirely covered in swirling birthmarks.